alfa23/pp05-rjw-artstuff/README.md

 - 40% Body Text/Secondary: **#f8f8ff** *Ghost White* chosen as a fresh, slightly-cool-white contrast to primary

-- 10% Accent/Tertiary: **#d** *Crimson* was chosen as a strong contrasting accent colour to both primary and secondary
+- 10% Accent/Tertiary: **#dc143c** *Crimson* was chosen as a strong contrasting accent colour to both primary and secondary

   - Initially utilised as border and text secondary, text has been returned to Ghost White for client-facing copy and crimson is now primarily used for input borders and buttons.
 This decision was taken after testing colour contrast: